I love finding gems. Those interior stores that sell something unique, something handcrafted, something different and, always, special.

 Mary was born in the US but raised in Holland, by Dutch-Indonesian parents.
-She came to Bali 20 years ago on a trip to understand their mother’s mix culture and the inevitable happened.
-She arrived to paradise and never left!
+She came to Bali 20 years ago on a trip to understand their mother’s mixed culture and the inevitable happened.
+She arrived in paradise and never left!
 Mary met the love of her life and together they started their business together.

 Years later, Before opening retail showroom for individual clients and smaller exclusive art and craft productions, Mary and her husband were wholesalers and manufacturers who sold overseas with their other Bali-based company ‘Baliworlds Interiors’.
 For over a decade they exhibited at major international trade shows such as the famous Ambiente and Tendence fairs at Messe Frankfurt in Germany and at the trendy Maison et Objet in Paris.